 Genetic glitch increases men’s risk of impotence, study says

-NEW YORK (AP) — Scientists say they’ve located the first well-documented genetic glitch that increases a man’s risk of impotence.
-The finding may someday lead to new treatments.
+NEW YORK (AP) — Scientists say they’ve located the first well-documented genetic glitch that increases a man’s risk of impotence, a step that might someday lead to new treatments.

-The researchers said further study could give clues for developing new treatments for impotence, which is also known as erectile dysfunction.
+He said discovering a biological explanation could give clues to developing new treatments for impotence, also known as erectile dysfunction.

 The Associated Press Health & Science Department receives support from the Howard Hughes Medical Institute’s Department of Science Education.
 The AP is solely responsible for all content.